Crenshaw on intersectionality

 Kimberlé Crenshaw: The urgency of intersectionality

 Coined by Kimberlé Crenshaw in 1989, the term intersectionality has become the key analytic framework through which feminist scholars in various fields talk .
 All three are critical in grasping the lived experiences of people from marginalized groups.
-Guest host Shermena M.In her work, Crenshaw identifies three aspects of intersectionality: structural (how violence can be qualitatively different for marginalized people), political (laws and .
+Her work has been foundational in two .
 Kimberlé Crenshaw’s influence on my thinking with regard to transformative justice - Maisha-Maureen Auma.
 This long-awaited volume .Why intersectionality can’t wait - Kimberlé Crenshaw.Intersectionality, Identity Politics, and Violence Against Women of Color Kimberlé Williams Crenshaw Introduction Over the last two decades, women have organized against the almost routine violence that shapes their lives.7M views 7 years ago.The theory of those systems became known as intersectionality, a term popularized by law professor Kimberlé Crenshaw.Crenshaw used the term intersectionality to refer to the double discrimination of racism and sexism faced by Black women, critiquing the single-axis framework that is dominant in .

 Kimberlé Crenshaw's Intersectional Feminism